 STATEMENT OF PHILOSOPHY

-The MBA is a recognized and respected business credential which can come in many different forms.
-The ETBU MBA program has a required core of 18 hours including accounting, economics, finance, management, marketing and production and operations management.
-Then students choose from the traditional MBA, the Accounting specialization or the Entrepreneurship specialization of 12 hours from MGMT specialization courses plus three one-hour courses to develop a small business plan for a total of 33 hours.
+The MBA is a recognized and respected business credential that can come in many different forms.
+The ETBU MBA program has a required core of 18 hours, including accounting, economics, finance, management, marketing and production, and operations management.
+Then, students choose from the traditional MBA, the Accounting specialization, or the Entrepreneurship specialization of 12 hours from MGMT specialization courses plus three one-hour courses to develop a small business plan for a total of 33 hours.

 GRADUATION REQUIREMENTS